 What do kids often do when they mess up?
 They try to get out of it.
-They won't say what they did and hope no one notices.
+They won't say what they did, and hope no one notices.
 If they're confronted they may deny they had a part in it, or try to blame someone else.
-Even if they're given ironclad evidence that they screwed up, they may refuse to admit what they did was wrong.
+Even if they're given ironclad evidence they screwed up, they may refuse to admit what they did was wrong.
 When a mature adult makes a mistake they step up and try to make things right.
 Immature adults still behave like kids who will do anything to avoid "getting in trouble".

 Immature people also don't think anything is their fault.
 If they get reprimanded at their job for always being late, it's not that they need to work on their priorities or time management skills.
 Their boss is a jerk and out to get them, and the traffic is bad, and there are long lines at the place where they stop to get coffee on the way to work.
 If they get into an argument with their partner they may say something like, "You made me get mad and snap at you."

 Being more likely to lie

 Some kids go through a phase where they lie a lot for no reason other than it's a new thing they've realized they can do.
 Most people have had a high school classmate who B.S.'ed and talked out their ass about the most pointless, easy to disprove things.
 And some adults have had that immature friend who still feels the need to spin elaborate tales about the high-end nightclub they're about to open.

 Having a poor attention span / getting bored or distracted easily

 Kids are naturally distractible, have trouble sitting still, and quickly get bored if they're not being entertained.
 People naturally get better at holding their attention and tolerating a lack of stimulation as their brains develop.
 There are some legitimate reasons someone may carry these traits into adulthood, like having ADHD.
 However, at a glance someone might see them as a sign of immaturity.